A Plan of Study that Works for You!

 Students selecting this option have the option to take the courses individually for credit without the obligation to take more than one course (3 credit hours) or enroll in the Summer Intensive in Bethlehem.
 The cost of tuition for credit is $495.00 for each semester-length (3 credit) course.

 This option has academic/life experience requirements.
 Check them below.

 It is recommended that applicants to the BIPJ courses have either completed an undergraduate course of studies or are currently enrolled in undergraduate university studies.
 If an applicant has no university experience, it is recommended that they have been involved in pursuits that have equipped them to think critically about texts and to express themselves in writing.

 It should be noted that the courses are taught entirely in English and extensive writing is required.
 It is recommended that applicants be proficient in speaking and writing English.

-The application deadline is November 15 for the Spring semester course which begins mid-January and ends mid-April.
+The application deadline is January 10 for the Spring semester course which begins in mid- January and ends in the latter half of April.

 The BIPJ seeks to include and support those who have traditionally be excluded from academic discussions.

 Please press the button below for extra costs such as: